 2. Lucy’s Retired Surfers Bar and Restaurant.

-Lucy’s was another chance find on Tchoupitoulas in the warehouse district.
+Lucy’s was another chance find on Tchoupitoulas in the warehouse district. ( See Lucy’s on Trip Advisor here)

 My boys both went for kid-sized burgers with sweet potato fries and pronounced them delicious.
-We always try eat other’s food, Chef said they were amazing too.
+We always try each other’s food, Chef said they were amazing too.
 Interestingly, my kids had never eaten burgers before we got to the USA, the quality is really good here if you look around.

 My nachos with fried oysters were yum, it was a starter ( entrée here) meant for 2.
-How anybody could eat any more after even half a plate is beyond me, Chef polished mine off.
+How anybody could eat any more after even half a plate is beyond me.
+Chef polished mine off.

 They also had the best kids colouring sheet we’ve ever seen.
 It was cool, nice to see a restaurant realising that kids like cool stuff not fluffy bunnies.